jonathanfrennert/func-prog-lang/README.md

 The following are resources I have used to implement Chi.

 1. Peyton Jones, Simon L., and David R. Lester. "*Implementing Functional Languages: a Tutorial*".
 Prentice Hall, 1992, Microsoft, www.microsoft.com/en-us/research/publication/implementing-functional-languages-a-tutorial/.
-    - This is the literature I am using as guidance for implementing Chi; I aim to cover chapters 1,2 and 6.
+    - I aim to cover chapters 1,2 and 6.
 For anyone wanting to implement a functional programming language, I cannot recommend this book enough.